TugbaKes55/UdemigEducation/README.md

 # UdemigEducation

-User-friendly interface was designed using SCSS.A responsive image was obtained by using media tags, flexbox and grid structure.
+User-friendly interface was designed using SCSS.
+A responsive structure was obtained by using media tags, flexbox and grid.

 # Features